PyMustafa/ulauncher-shortn/README.md

 `Shortn Extension` is a [ULauncher](https://ulauncher.io/) extension that shortens URLs with the option of customize it and get detailed statistics.
 Enhance your URL management with ease and efficiency.

+`Why would you use it?`🤔  Take a look at this link: https://is.gd/GizaPyramids Just imagine, this shortened link replaced a hefty `450`-character URL! -btw It's the location of the Giza Pyramids on google maps 😍- It's all about convenience and efficiency."

 ## Demo
 ![Demo](screenshots/demo.gif)